Smoothing proximal gradient method for general structured sparse regression: Acknowledgments

-We would like to thank Yanjun Qi for the help of preparation and verification of breast cancer dataset.
-We would also like to thank Javier Pe\~na for the helpful discussion of the related first-order methods.
+We would like to thank Yanjun Qi for the help of preparation and verification of breast cancer data, and Javier Pe\~na for the discussion of the related first-order methods.
+We would also like to thank the anonymous reviewers and the Associate Editor for their constructive comments on improving the quality of the paper.